smuralee/coding-notes/aws-tgw-part-1.md

     | 10.0.0.0/16 | local  |
     | 0.0.0.0/0   | vgw-id |

-- Traffic destined for the intenet is targeted for the internet gateway.
+- Traffic destined for the internet is targeted for the internet gateway.
 If you are having the public subnet, any traffic outside the VPC should be going to the internet gateway

     | Destination | Target |
     | :---------: | :----: |